JIITODC/JMOC-PROFILE/v2019/About.md

 ---

-# About the Organising team
+# About the Organising Team

 According to GitHub’s “State of the Octoverse” report, 99% of software projects in the world use Open Source Technologies in some way or the other.
 Open source has undoubtably changed the world, and we, the JIIT Open-Source Developers Circle aim to help students to become a part of it.